Bongo (antelope): Coat and body

 The bongo sports a bright auburn or chestnut coat, with the neck, chest, and legs generally darker than the rest of the body, especially in males.
 Coats of male bongos become darker as they age until they reach a dark mahogany-brown colour.
 Coats of female bongos are usually more brightly coloured than those of males.
-The eastern bongo is darker in color than the western and this is especially pronounced in older males which tend to be chestnut brown, especially on the forepart of their bodies.
+The eastern bongo is darker in color than the western, and this is especially pronounced in older males which tend to be chestnut brown, especially on the forepart of their bodies.

 The smooth coat is marked with 10–15 vertical white-yellow stripes, spread along the back from the base of the neck to the rump.
 The number of stripes on each side is rarely the same.
 It also has a short, bristly, brown ridge of dorsal hair from the shoulder to the rump; the white stripes run into this ridge.

 A white chevron appears between the eyes, with two large white spots on each cheek.
 Another white chevron occurs where the neck meets the chest.
 Bongos have no special secretion glands, so rely likely less on scent to find one another than do other similar antelopes.
 The lips of a bongo are white, topped with a black muzzle.

 Horns

 Bongos have two heavy and slightly spiralled horns that slope over their backs.
-BonBongo males have larger backswept horns, while females have smaller, thinner, and more parallel horns.
+Bongo males have larger backswept horns, while females have smaller, thinner, and more parallel horns.
 The size of the horns range between 75 and 99 cm.
-The horns of bongos are spiraled, and share this trait with those of the related antelope species of nyalas, sitatungas, bushbucks, kudus and elands.
+The horns of bongos are spiraled, and share this trait with those of the related antelope species of nyalas, sitatungas, bushbucks, kudus, and elands.
 The horns of bongos twist once.

-Unlike deer, which have branched antlers shed annually, bongos and other antelopes have unbranched horns they keep throughout their lives.
+Unlike deer, which have branched antlers they shed annually, bongos and other antelopes have unbranched horns they keep throughout their lives.

-Like all other horns of antelopes, the core of a bongo's horn is hollow and the outer layer of the horn is made of keratin, the same material that makes up human fingernails, toenails and hair.
+Like all other horns of antelopes, the core of a bongo's horn is hollow and the outer layer of the horn is made of keratin, the same material that makes up human fingernails, toenails, and hair.
 The bongo runs gracefully and at full speed through even the thickest tangles of lianas, laying its heavy spiralled horns on its back so the brush cannot impede its flight.
 Bongos are hunted for their horns by humans.